nick-prater/ptp_message_count/README.md

 * -a

-  Display announce messages as they are received, rather than waiting for the summary results.
-Useful for real-time feedback on whether there are two fighting master clocks in a PTPv2 system.
+  Display announce messages as they are received, with key parameters extracted.
+  Useful for real-time feedback on whether there are fighting master clocks in a PTPv2 system.
 This option is off by default.

+  Example output:
+  `PTPv2 announce message from 10.196.252.1     GM:803428fffe1f65c6 p1:128 p2:128 steps:0`

 * -c _count_